dvanstone/outdoor.sy_client/README.md

 ### navigate to Local port (ex: http://localhost:9000)

 ### Choose file to upload
+Can be either a text/plain file or text/csv (without header row)

 #### Click "Upload File" when desired file selected